Project description. Complete English

 Andersen, A. S. (2008).
 "Deus ex machina? : Henrik Ibsen og teatret i norsk offentlighet 1780-1864".
 Ph.d. diss., University of Oslo.

 Anker, Ø. (1958).
 Johan Peter Strømberg: Mannen bak det første offentlige teater i Norge.
 Oslo, Gundersen.

 Ansteinsson, E. (1968).
 Teater i Norge: Dansk scenekunst 1813-1863.
 Kristiansand – Arendal – Stavanger.
 Oslo, Universitetsforlaget.

 Arendt, H. (1996) .
 Vita activa.
 Det virksomme liv.
 Oslo: Pax.
 Transl. by Christian Janss.

 Federhofer, M.-T. (2011).
 "Dilettantismens potensial".
-Marie-Theres Federhofer and Hanna Hodacs (ed.): Mellom pasjon og profesjonalisme.
+In Marie-Theres Federhofer and Hanna Hodacs (eds.): Mellom pasjon og profesjonalisme.
 Dilettantkulturer i skandinavisk kunst og vitenskap.
 Trondheim, Tapir Akademisk Forlag.